Substance Use

 How To Prevent FASD?

 The only way to prevent FASD is for a person to avoid alcohol use during pregnancy.
-It can take 4 to 6 weeks before a person knows they’re pregnant, during which time a developing fetus could be exposed to alcohol.
+It can take 4 to 6 weeks before a person knows they’re pregnant, during which time a developing fetus could be exposed to alcohol before birth.
 Therefore, it is also advised that people trying to conceive or not using birth control methods should avoid alcohol.

 If a person has already used alcohol during pregnancy, it is never too late to stop.
 Brain growth occurs throughout pregnancy, so the sooner a pregnant person stops drinking, the safer it will be for the baby.